odedindi/easylearn-react-app-tutorial/README.md

 ## 11. Api V1

-this part there will be too much to write, I followed the tutorial guidelines and made it pretty much the same, just small changes here and there, in the part i have created the following files:
+this part there will be too much to write, I followed the tutorial guidelines and made it pretty much the same, just small changes here and there, in this part I've created the following files:

 ```
 packages/core/api/auth/index.ts